Heinrich Heine University Düsseldorf: International partners in higher education

 Key regions of HHU's internationalisation activities are Europe, United States, Japan and the Near East.
-At the moment there are 13 collaborations at university level, 80 collaborations in research or teaching at faculty or institute level, and over 140 Erasmus partnerships.
+At the moment, there are 13 collaborations at university level, 80 collaborations in research or teaching at faculty or institute level, and over 140 Erasmus partnerships.

 Student life

 The Student Service Centre (SSC) offers counselling and services.

 Sports are coordinated by the students' representation (AStA) of Düsseldorf's four higher education institutions in a joint initiative.
 On offer are about 100 kinds of sports, workshops and sports holidays.
-Once a year the four AStAs organise a common sports day.
+Once a year, the four AStAs organise a common sports day.

-Musical initiatives include the AStA's Local Heroes event, a platform for local bands, as well as jam sessions.
+Musical initiatives include the AStA's Local Heroes event, a platform for local bands, and jam sessions.
 There is also a semi-professional university orchestra.
-Once a year the short film competition for young talents from the region takes place on campus.
+Once a year, the short film competition for young talents from the region takes place on campus.

-There are various (student) associations, clubs, networks and societies.
-Examples are the local UNICEF group, a debating club, the European Student Network and the campus radio.
+There are various (student) associations, clubs, networks, and societies.
+Examples are the local UNICEF group, a debating club, the European Student Network, and the campus radio.

-Since 1989 the Heinrich Heine Guest Lecture has repeatedly drawn high-profile speakers to the university's campus.
-These guest professors usually perform a small series of lectures for the general public on topic(s) that are currently in the focus of public attention.
+Since 1989, the Heinrich Heine Guest Lecture has repeatedly drawn high-profile speakers to the university's campus.
+These guest professors usually deliver a short series of lectures to the general public on topics that are currently in the public eye.
 Speakers have included, for example, Marcel Reich-Ranicki, Helmut Schmidt and Joschka Fischer.
-New traditions have come to supplement the guest lecture: since 2010 the "University Speech" and since 2011 the "Heinrich Heine Professorship for Business and Economics", both performed by external speakers of high calibre.
+New traditions have come to supplement the guest lecture: since 2010, the "University Speech" and since 2011, the "Heinrich Heine Professorship for Business and Economics", both delivered by external speakers of high calibre.

 Study fees and scholarships

 Student housing on campus (established in 1992).

 As a German public university, HHU receives funding from the Land of North Rhine-Westphalia and therefore does not charge tuition fees.
-However, a service charge of currently about 230 Euros per semester (winter semester 2012/13) has become necessary to cover the expenses of the AStA, of student services such as housing and canteen organisation (Studentenwerk) and the semester ticket for free rides on all local trains and busses.
+However, a service charge of currently about 230 Euros per semester (winter semester 2012/13) has become necessary to cover the expenses of the AStA, of student services such as housing and canteen organisation (Studentenwerk), and the semester ticket for free rides on all local trains and buses.

 Various scholarships are available to cover specific student expenses and/or needs.
 For example, there are bursary programmes to cover living costs, facilitate stays abroad, or to finish one's final thesis.
 Within the National Scholarship Programme at German universities, for example, HHU currently ranks among the top 5 providers of scholarships.